A lottery is a type of gambling where people buy tickets, and then win if their numbers get chosen.

 - Calculate the probability of winning if you play every week for 50 years.

-- How much money could you have saved by not playing?
-What would you have bought?
+- How much money would you save by not playing?
+What can that money buy?